-For myself, I have found it sufficient to believe that, most importantly, I couldn’t do it alone.
-I proved that, over and over again.
+For myself, I have found it sufficient to believe that I couldn’t do it alone; I proved that, over and over again.
 I believed that the people in the rooms had their stuff together when it came to this addiction thing, and that a smart guy like me should take advantage of the program and suggestions that have worked for so many others.
 In every sense that mattered, as far as getting sober went, the members of the fellowship were my higher power.

 As spirituality goes, I don’t believe it is necessary to believe in a transcendental being in order to lead a spiritual life.
-(Three hundred million Buddhists agree with that, as a matter of fact.)
 Further, I believe that the wrong kinds of religious ideas can hinder development of the spiritual life.
 Let me explain my position on that.

-It seems to me that spirituality is about how my way of living relates to the human spirit—the thing that makes me human, not just an especially capable ape.
+To me, spirituality is about relating my way of life to the human spirit—the thing that makes me human as opposed to an especially capable ape.
 Here, for whatever it is worth, is my take on spiritual awakening, and the aspects of spirituality.

-Tolerance, the disposition to allow others freedom of choice or behavior is, in my view, the absolute foundation of spirituality (and of recovery).
+Tolerance, the disposition to allow others freedom of choice or behavior is, in my view, the absolute foundation of spirituality and recovery.
 It is the basis of all reasonable systems of ethics, because it permits me freedom as long as I do not harm others.
 Tolerance does not mean that I agree with you, or even that I approve of you.
 It does mean that I recognize your right to follow your path, as long as it does not interfere with mine.
-It implies, “Do not do to others what you would not have done to you.”
-The flower of tolerance needs constant tending.

 Patience goes hand in hand with tolerance.
 If I am to allow you to pursue your happiness—your bliss, as Joseph Campbell called it—then I must allow you the time and room to do so, as well.
-Seen through that lens, the old woman in the grocery line ahead of me, fumbling in her change purse, becomes a person much like the one I will someday be.
-She’s just trying to get through her day in the best way she can.
-To deny her the right to find the correct change simply because I want to save a few seconds –to glare, to raise eyebrows, to make comments to others— is to take away some of the shine (what little there may be of it) from her day.
+Seen through that lens, the old woman in the grocery line ahead of me, fumbling in her change purse, becomes a person much like the one I will someday be, just trying to get through her day the best she can.
+To deny her the right to find the correct change simply because I want to save a few seconds –to glare, to raise eyebrows, to make comments — is to take away some of the shine (what little there may be of it) from her day.
 How selfish!
 The spiritual life is not a theory.

-Forgiveness, the willingness to set aside the past, is a gift that I can give myself.
+Forgiveness, the willingness to set aside the past, is a gift that I can give to myself.
 It means recognizing that it’s okay for others to make mistakes, just as I do on occasion.
-It means recognizing their worth to me, and being willing to make allowances—without being a doormat—because of what they may mean to me in the future.
-If this is not possible, it means putting the matter aside and going on with my life — one of the purposes of the 4th, 5th and 9th Steps.
+It means recognizing their worth to me, and being willing to make allowances because of what they may mean to me in the future.
+It means putting the matter aside and going on with my life.
 Are resentments worth the dissatisfaction and discomfort that they bring with them?
-I need to remember that the resentment that knots up my belly whenever I think of wrongs done to me in the past is my problem, and that it probably isn’t bothering the other person much — if at all.
-It is truly said that resentment is the poison that we drink while we wait for the other person to die.
+The resentment that knots up my belly whenever I think of wrongs done to me is my problem, and it probably isn’t bothering the other person at all.
+Resentment is the poison that we drink while we wait for the other person to die.

 Compassion is the logical outcome of tolerance and forgiveness.
 In being patient and forgiving, I need to look at my relationships with others in a new way.
 I need to see things as they may have been from their points of view.
-Compassion, a humane understanding of others and the way they may be feeling (especially in the case of suffering), is not only inevitable, when I recognize another’s humanity, it is essential to healthy relationships based on recognition of mutual needs.
-It is another foundation of recovery programs, and of life in general.
-Compassion is not pity, it is understanding and a willingness to help to the extent of my ability.
+Compassion, a humane understanding of others and the way they may be feeling becomes inevitable when I recognize another’s humanity.
+It is essential to healthy relationships based on recognition of mutual needs.
+Compassion is not pity, it is understanding, and a willingness to help.

-A sense of Responsibility has grown as a result of these steps: the understanding that my actions affect the lives of others, that theirs affect mine, and that we are all needed in order to create a world that will sustain us with the least pain.
+A sense of Responsibility has grown as a result of these steps: the understanding we are all needed in order to create a world that will sustain us with the least pain.
 “When anyone, anywhere, reaches out for help, I want the hand of AA to be there — and for that, I am responsible.”
 Over my years of sobriety there has come the realization that this principle extends far beyond the walls of the rooms, and beyond AA itself.
 We “try to…practice [it] in all our affairs.”

-Harmony, too, is a natural result of spiritual growth.
-This is the feeling that I am moving through the world with as little friction as possible.
+Harmony, the feeling that I am moving through the world with as little friction as possible is essential for spiritual growth.
 A sense of harmony allows for the bumps and scrapes, as well as the smooth stretches.
-As a grown-up in recovery I understand that I cannot have my own way all the time, but that the way in which I grant others theirs is of great importance.
+As a grown-up in recovery I understand that I cannot have my way all the time, but that the manner in which I grant others theirs, without begrudging, is of great importance.
 It is my choice to live a life of harmony — or not.
 As a feeling, it comes and goes; as a principle, I try to keep it firmly in mind.

 Joy is extreme happiness; a feeling that all is as it should be.
-It includes the knowledge that this will pass, but that it is ok—that it will come again.
+It includes the knowledge that this will pass, but that’s okay, it will come again.
 Joy is the reward, occasional but real, mundane but spiritual, that awaits me when I remain willing to allow my life to change, and to awaken to reality.
-If I have had a spiritual awakening as the result of these steps, and if I am truly practicing the principles of my program and the spiritual life in all my affairs, how could I not achieve this last as well?

-Both religious and secular thinkers can benefit from these pursuits.
-Spirituality can be—and ought to be—an integral part of the religious experience, but it is equally available to non-believers as well.
-It is simultaneously the goal, the reward, and the single absolutely essential aspect of a sober life.
+Spirituality can be—and ought to be—an integral part of the religious experience, but it is equally available to non-believers.
+It is simultaneously the goal, the reward, and the essential aspect of a sober life.